DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/summary/skipEmptyValues.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not to skip *empty strings*, **null** and **undefined** values when calculating a summary.
+Specifies whether to skip *empty strings*, **null** and **undefined** values when calculating a summary.
+Does not apply when you use a remote data source.

 ---
 Specified in the **summary** object, this property affects all summaries in the grid.
 In addition, the same property can be specified for an individual summary.
 It will override the global setting.

-[note]This property does not have any effect when you use a remote data source.
+[note]

-[note]Summaries of the *count* type do not skip empty values regardless of the **skipEmptyValues** property.
-However, you can implement a custom summary, which skips empty values, as follows.
+Summaries of the *count* type do not skip empty values regardless of the **skipEmptyValues** property.
+However, you can implement a custom summary that skips empty values, as follows:

 ---
 #####jQuery